AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Literature/Source List | Effect of Ambient Pressure on Gas Solubility.md

 #### Application to Research
 It is important to build the fluidized bed reactor at the appropriate altitude to minimize the amount of gas able to enter the water.
 Air pressure decreases at heightened altitudes.
 In turn, the solubility of gas will also decrease at higher altitudes, resulting in less air getting trapped in the water.

-## The Use of Henry’s Law Constants in the Determination of Factors the Influence VOC Concentration in Aqueous and Gaseous Phases in Wastewater Treatment Plant
+## Source 3: The Use of Henry’s Law Constants in the Determination of Factors the Influence VOC Concentration in Aqueous and Gaseous Phases in Wastewater Treatment Plant
 #### Citation
 Yu, Hui-Zhi.
 “The Use of Henry's Law Constants in the Determination of Factors That Influence Voc Concentration in Aqueous and Gaseous Phases in Wastewater Treatment Plant.”
 Master’s thesis, New Jersey Institute of Technology, 1992.
 Online database name, http://archives.njit.edu/vol01/etd/1990s/1992/njit-etd1992-013/njit-etd1992-013.pdf, pp. Page A-Page B.
 #### Quotations